tkn-tub/ns3-gym/src/wave/doc/wave.rst

 From the above diagram, WaveHelper is not the subclass of WifiHelper and should only use QosWaveMacHelper because WAVE MAC layer is based on QoS mechanism.
-But the WaveHelper is recommened if there is a need for multiple channel operation.
+But the WaveHelper is recommended if there is a need for multiple channel operation.
 Usage is as follows:

 ::